A quantum hamiltonian simulation benchmark

 \textbf{Classical hardness and system linear cross-entropy heavy output generation (sXHOG) }\\

-The complexity-theoretic foundation of the Google claim of ``quantum supremacy'' in~\cite{AruteAryaBabbushEtAl2019} is based on a computational task called linear cross-entropy heavy output generation (XHOG) with Haar-distributed unitaries~\cite{AaronsonGunn2019,AaronsonChen2016,BoixoIsakovSmelyanskiyEtAl2018,AruteAryaBabbushEtAl2019}.
-Specifically, given a number $b>1$ and a random $n$-qubit unitary $U$, the task is to generate $k$ nonzero bit-strings $x_1, x_2, \cdots, x_k \in \{0,1\}^n$ such that $\frac{1}{k} \sum_{j=1}^k p(U, x_j) \ge b \times 2^{-n}$, where $p(U,x)=|\braket{x|U|0^n}|^2$.
-For $k$ randomly generated bit-strings, we expect that $\frac{1}{k} \sum_{j=1}^k p(U, x_j)\approx 2^{-n}$.
-Therefore any value $b>1$ will correspond to a ``heavy weight'' output.
+The complexity-theoretic foundation of the Google claim of `quantum supremacy' in~\cite{AruteAryaBabbushEtAl2019} is based on a computational task called linear cross-entropy heavy output generation (XHOG) with Haar-distributed unitaries~\cite{AaronsonGunn2019,AaronsonChen2016,BoixoIsakovSmelyanskiyEtAl2018,AruteAryaBabbushEtAl2019}.
+Specifically, given a number $b>1$ and a random $n$-qubit unitary $U$, the task is to generate $k$ nonzero bitstrings $x_1, x_2, \cdots, x_k \in \{0,1\}^n$ such that $\frac{1}{k} \sum_{j=1}^k q(U, x_j) \ge b \times 2^{-n}$, where $q(U,x)=|\braket{x|U|0^n}|^2$.
+Here we use $U$ without the subscript to distinguish the XHOG problem and the sXHOG problem which will be defined later.
+For $k$ randomly generated bitstrings, we expect that $\frac{1}{k} \sum_{j=1}^k q(U, x_j)\approx 2^{-n}$.
+Therefore any value $b>1$ will correspond to a `heavy weight' output.
 When $k$ is large enough, successful solution of the XHOG problem is considered to be classically hard for every value $b>1$~\cite{AaronsonChen2016,AaronsonGunn2019}.
 This holds for every circuit fidelity estimate $\alpha>0$ obtained from the XEB metric, leading to the claim of supremacy in \cite{AruteAryaBabbushEtAl2019} based on extraction of a value $\alpha\approx 0.002$ from the experiments.